-OS X Mountain Lion makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac.
+Mac OS X makes it easier and faster than ever to access and tweak Accessibility Options from anywhere on the Mac.

 The settings list includes enabling zoom from keyboard or scrolling, enabling and disabling VoiceOver, toggles for sticky keys, slow keys, and mouse keys, contrast adjustments, and the ability to toggle screen inversion on and off.

 If you don’t have it enabled, the zoom features are very useful and allow you to hold down the control key combined with a two-fingered swipe gesture to zoom in and out of areas on the screen.